elucian/bee/syntax/structure.md

 * you can use "//" in the middle of an expression, if expression is on multiple lines,
 * you can have multiple statements separated by ";" in a line but only one comment;

+**Box comment

+This notation is specific to Bee language.
+It is a multi-line comment starting with "+-" and end with "-+".
+The upper right corner is missing.
+I guess you will notice this defect later.
+However you can use old-style C comments.

+**Old style C comments

+This notation is supported in Bee for large section of blocks.
+It start with "/*" and end with "*/".
+Anything in between these two symbols are comments.
+Nested comments are supported.
+This kind of comments can be embedded in expressions.
+Therefore sometimes they are called "expression comments".

 **Notes:**
-Bee syntax is Wiki friendly: you can open *.md files using Bee highlighter for Notepad++
+* Bee syntax is Wiki friendly: you can open *.md files using Bee highlighter for Notepad++
+* Bee comments are inspired from C language, Ada language and Wiki notation
+* Single hash "#" and double hash "##" is a title and recognized by Bee highlighter

 **Limitations:**

-1. Single sign "#" is a prefix.
-However "##" is a title and recognized by Bee highlighter,
-2. You can not use contractions.
+1. You can not use contractions.
 This is silly but if you do you mess-up the highlighter,
-4. Symbol "\`" has special meaning in Bee.
-Sometimes it must be escaped using "\\`".
+1. Symbol "\\" has special meaning in Bee.
+Sometimes it must be escaped double bar "\\\\".
+1. Symbol "//" can be used in Wiki URL, therefore you can not use it in expressions () [] or {}.

 **Example:**